 We hope our research and recommendations will be of use to you and your organisation.
 If you need any further evidence about any of the themes or you would like to work with us on an aspect of designing / building new communities, please do get in touch.

-Report references:
+Report reference:

 Hadfield-Hill, S. and Kraftl, P. (2024) Planning For Intergenerational Futures: Conversations with professional stakeholders and residents of new build communities.
 Birmingham: University of Birmingham.